edvinand/nRF52_peripherals_tutorial/README.md

 # nRF52 Peripherals Tutorial
 ### Note:
 This is an update of @bjornspockeli's tutorial.
-Changed from SDK14.1.0 to SDK15.3.0.
+Ported from SDK14.1.0 to SDK15.3.0.
+Link in the end of this tutorial.
 ### Brief:
 Several small tutorials/exercises that shows you how to:
 - Create an Application Timer to toggle a GPIO pin